Demetrius-Ngadaya/mms/README.md

 Marathon Management System(MMS)

 Overview

-This Marathon Management System is a PHP-based application that helps organizer to manage marathon events, including event registration, participants register for events, and event details managements.
+This Marathon Management System is a PHP based application that helps organizer to manage marathon events, including event registration, participants register for events, and event details managements.
 The system allows organizer to create ,delete and update events, track participants, and view event details.
 It is designed to run on a local development environment using XAMPP.

  Table of Contents
 1. Prerequisites